 Mixing up a batch of this sparkly reindeer toothpaste is sure to get any little scientist excited about chemistry.
-This pepperminty holiday twist on the popular Elephant Toothpaste demontration uses just a few ingredients but the results are amazing!
-If only my kids toothpaste could be as fun reindeer toothpaste, maybe I wouldn’t have to nag them to brush everyday.
+This is a pepperminty holiday twist on the popular Elephant Toothpaste demonstration.
+With just a few ingredients, the results are amazing!

-For this demo you’ll need make a quick run to the beauty supply store as well as gather a few supplies from around the house.
+For this reindeer toothpaste demo, you’ll need to make a quick run to the beauty supply store as well as gather a few supplies from around the house:

 - A clean 12-16 oz plastic bottle (one with a narrow opening is best)

-- 1/2 cup of 20-volume (6%) hydrogen peroxide liquid (This is a higher concentrated hydrogen peroxide that you can find at a beauty supply store.
+- 1/2 cup of 20-volume (6%) hydrogen peroxide liquid (This is a higher concentrated hydrogen peroxide than you can find at a beauty supply store.
 It is often called “developer”.)

 - 1 tablespoon of dish soap

 - Plastic glitter (optional, metal glitter may react with the peroxide so make sure it is plastic glitter)

 - Peppermint essential oil (a few drops for that wintery smell)

 - 1 tablespoon of active dry yeast (1 packet)

 - Baking pan or something to catch the foam